meker12/commerce-channels.en/help/amazon-sales-channel/amazon-onboarding-home.md

 This section describes the pre-setup tasks, steps for onboarding, and some key concepts of how Amazon works with the [!DNL Amazon Sales Channel] in Adobe Commerce and Magento Open Source.

 [!DNL Amazon Sales Channel] supports multiple [!DNL Amazon Sales Channel] stores.
 For a single [!DNL Amazon Seller Central] account that operates in the Amazon U.S./Canada/Mexico region, create three [!DNL Amazon Sales Channel] stores (one each for U.S. sales, Mexico sales, and Canada sales).
-Each of the three stores defines the Marketplace country during its creation.
+Each of the three stores defines the marketplace country during its creation.
 If you have more than one [!DNL Amazon Seller Central] account, you could potentially have up to three [!DNL Amazon Sales Channel] stores for each of your [!DNL Amazon Seller Central] accounts.
 If you also sell in the U.K., you would have a fourth Amazon store.

 >[!TIP]
 >